How do I apply a Late Submission policy in the Gradebook?

 Note: Selecting this checkbox will automatically apply the deduction you set for any late submissions in the course that have previously been graded as well as apply to future late submissions you grade.

-To set the percentage you want late submissions to be deducted, set a percentage in the Deduct field .
-Then set the interval for which you would like Canvas to deduct points in the For each late drop-down menu .
+To set the percentage you want late submissions to be deducted, set a percentage in the Late Submission Deduction field .
+Then set the interval for which you would like Canvas to deduct points in the Deduction Interval drop-down menu .
 Available interval options are Day or Hour.

 To manage the lowest possible grade threshold for the late policy, enter a percentage in the Lowest possible grade field.
 The lowest possible grade percentage is the lowest score a student can receive when late policy deductions are applied to grades entered above that percentage.
 Any grade awarded equal to or below that percentage will not receive late policy deductions.